Health & Wellness

 Hair loss, matted fur and crusty skin are all signs your pup has lice — and if you're nodding your head while reading this because it's currently your pup's reality, don't freak out.
 First off, you can't catch the lice from your dog, so take a quick sigh of relief.
 Now, let's get your dog on the path towards becoming lice-free.

-If a dog isn’t treated for lice, the lice will spend their entire lives on that pup, Dr. McCullough, Fetch by The Dodo’s on-staff veterinarian, tells The Dig.
+If a dog isn’t treated for lice, the lice will spend their entire lives on that pup, Dr. McCullough, Fetch’s on-staff veterinarian, tells The Dig.
 “The lice lay eggs on the dog’s hair shaft,” she adds.
 “Once the nymph, or immature stage, hatches from the egg, it goes through three molts and becomes an adult who can then start to lay eggs.”

 “There are two main types of lice, sucking lice and biting lice,” Dr. McCullough says.
 “Chewing lice feed on skin secretions and debris, dried blood and fur.
 Sucking lice feeds on blood and tissue fluid.”

 Luckily for dogs (and pet parents, too), Dr. McCullough says that because lice species are so specific, the ones that are attracted to people don't impact dogs.
 So, no need to stop cuddling if you have lice.

 More good news: Infected dogs can't spread lice to people.
 However, lice is contagious to other animals.
 “Other dogs become infected through direct contact with a lice-infested dog or with contaminated bedding, brushes and combs,” Dr. McCullough says.

 Dr. McCullough says that young, neglected and malnourished dogs are at a higher risk of experiencing lice infestations.
 Lice look like white specks on dogs, so look out for those in addition to the following symptoms if you’re concerned about your pup having lice:

 Introducing the Fetch Health Forecast.